tc39/notes/es6/2012-09/sept-19.md

 AWB: Are we ok with a class of errors that are reported on each function entry?
 Static function analysis will simplify certain runtime semantics.

-…Will allay performance issues discovered through Chakra and v8 prototyping.
+...Will allay performance issues discovered through Chakra and v8 prototyping.

 Discussion of label analysis